 By reading this book you’ll get expert advice, detailed processes, training exercises, and real-world inspiration to help you negotiate for more free time: focused and actionable.

 Here’s the book’s table of contents:

 Hi!
 I’m Itamar.
 I’ve been writing software since 1995 or so.
 As an employee I’ve worked for companies small and big, ranging from 8-person startups to a year at Google as a product manager (my previous employer got acquired).
 And as a consultant I’ve written software for a similarly broad range of companies.

-As far as I can remember, certainly in the past 10 years, I’ve never worked more than 40 hours a week.
-Sometimes I’ve worked remotely, more often in person.
-And in the past few years I’ve been working less than 40 hours.
 I wrote this book in the hopes of helping you and other programmers get a shorter workweek, just like I have.

 Want to learn more about me?
 I write a weekly newsletter sharing my past programming and career mistakes, and how you can avoid them.